 - 1. The policies in the attached table identify the alterations and/or repairs that may be administratively approved by BAR staff and are also used by the BAR when evaluating requests at a public hearing. - BAR staff must visit the subject property to determine whether the proposed alteration is visible from a public right-of-way and whether it is eligible for administrative approval.
 Any proposal to remove historic material that staff believes can be reasonably repaired and preserved will not be approved administratively.
 A link to the BAR administrative approval application may be found here. - 3.
 Historically appropriate repair and in-kind replacement of materials, such as repointing and siding repair, requires a written finding by staff that it is in compliance with the criteria found in Zoning Ordinance section 10-109 or 10-209.
 There is no fee associated with a repair, but the standard BAR administrative approval application form must be completed for tracking purposes. - 4.
 Administrative approvals must comply with all City codes and ordinances and may require separate approval of permits from other City departments.
 It is recommended that the applicant obtain BAR administrative approval prior to applying for a building permit to avoid possible delays at the Permit Center. - 5.
+The BAR considers the height of an accessory structure to be the vertical distance measured from average finished grade to the highest point of the building, including all architectural features such as parapet walls. - 6.
 These policies may be amended by the BAR at any time but will be reviewed and updated at least every five years.